11notes/docker-alpine/README.md

 * [alpine](https://alpinelinux.org)

 # TIPS 📌
-* Use a reverse proxy like Traefik, Nginx to terminate TLS with a valid certificate
+* Use a reverse proxy like Traefik, Nginx, HAproxy to terminate TLS with a valid certificate
 * Use Let’s Encrypt certificates to protect your SSL endpoints

 # ElevenNotes<sup>™️</sup>
 This image is provided to you at your own risk.
 Always make backups before updating an image to a different version.
-Check the [RELEASE.md](https://github.com/11notes/docker-alpine/blob/3.21.2/RELEASE.md) for breaking changes.
-You can find all my repositories on [github](https://github.com/11notes).
+Check the [releases](https://github.com/11notes/docker-alpine/releases) for breaking changes.
+You can find all my repositories on [github](https://github.com/11notes?tab=repositories).